boisgera/MEDIANE/README.md

 ### Markdown

 The "document cells" of notebooks use the Markdown syntax.
-The site of [CommonMark] (a "standard" for this language) hosts the:
+The site of [CommonMark] (a "standard" for this language) hosts:

-  - [Markdown Quick Reference]: cheat sheet
+  - a [Markdown Quick Reference]: cheat sheet

-  - [Markdown Dingus]: online Markdown editor
+  - a [Markdown Dingus]: online Markdown editor

-  - [Markdown Tutorial]: mini-course with exercises
+  - a [Markdown Tutorial]: mini-course with exercises

 ### Notebookify